-- Support the work of boards and quality improvement committees in the development and implementation of quality improvement plans
+- Support the development and implementation of quality improvement plans

-- Support management decision making by developing, generating, analyzing and interpreting extracted health information
+- Support decision making by developing, generating, analyzing and interpreting extracted health information

 Improves data integrity and comparability:

-- Ensure high quality data is available for extraction as needed by developing and implementing systems to identify, tract, correct and prevent errors
+- Ensure high quality data is available for extraction by developing and implementing systems to identify, tract, correct and prevent errors

 - Identify gaps in data availability, and define and implement solutions to close the gaps

-- Provide consultative and analytical support regarding the collection, interpretation, analysis and presentation of data to help teams ensure that clinical information management practices support best practice standards
+- Provide consultative and analytical support regarding the collection, interpretation, analysis and presentation of data to teams

-- Act as a change agent and coach to inter-disciplinary teams on data management and performance measurement
+- Act as a change agent and coach to teams on data management and performance measurement

-- Create effective working relationships with the steering committee and multiple teams across member sites
+- Create effective working relationships with diverse teams

 - Contribute actively to local and provincial standards development and data harmonization activities